eemmuh/ProtectedPass/README.md

-This app generates a unique, random password based on the user’s desired length and type of characters.
+This app generates a random password with user's desired characters: uppercase, lowercase, numbers, and/or symbols.

-Password has to be greater than eight characters in length.
+Password must be at least eight characters in length.